Stampede (video game)

-Stampede is a video game written by Bob Whitehead for the Atari Video Computer System (later called the Atari 2600) and published by Activision in 1981.
-Stampede is a left-to-right, horizontally-scrolling, action game with a cattle round-up theme.
+Stampede is an action game written by Bob Whitehead for the Atari Video Computer System (later called the Atari 2600) and published by Activision in 1981.
+Stampede is a left-to-right horizontally scrolling action game with a cattle round-up theme.
 An Intellivision version was released the following year.

 Gameplay

 An Activision catalog from 1982 advertised Stampede in the following way: